kbase/search_api2/README.md

 ## API

+This service has two JSON-RPC 2.0 endpoints:

+* `/legacy` - mirrors the old Java JSON-RPC 1.1 methods
+* `/rpc` - newer API using the Elasticsearch Query DSL

+The JSON-Schemas for the legacy methods can be found in `legacy-schema.yaml`

+The JSON-Schemas for the newer methods (/rpc) can be found in `rpc-schema.yaml`

 ### Documents and indexes

 The [search configuration file](https://github.com/kbase/index_runner_spec/blob/master/config.yaml) details all of the indexes and document types found in the KBase Elasticsearch database.